-Nevertheless, it remains the case that under English law, successful challenges to arbitrators are relatively rare.
-The Court of Appeal recently overturned the Commercial Court's decision to remove an arbitrator for lack of qualifications, on the grounds that he had not met the requirement of having "not less than ten years' experience of insurance and reinsurance" stipulated in the arbitration agreement.
-The court held that the arbitrator's experience of insurance and reinsurance law met this requirement (Allianz Insurance Plc and another v Tonicstar Ltd [2018] EWCA Civ 434).
+Under English law, successful challenges to arbitrators are relatively rare.
+In 2018, the Court of Appeal overturned the Commercial Court's decision to remove an arbitrator for lack of qualifications, on the grounds that he had not met the requirement of having "not less than ten years' experience of insurance and reinsurance" stipulated in the arbitration agreement.
+The court held that the arbitrator's experience of insurance law met this requirement (Allianz Insurance Plc and another v Tonicstar Ltd [2018] EWCA Civ 434).
 These decisions demonstrate the English courts' balance between imposing high standards of transparency and accountability on arbitrators, but equally not removing arbitrators lightly.